Doubts about testing remain in spite of Trump's assurances - KVIA

 On Monday, the White House initially announced there would be a Trump briefing, but canceled it as Trump’s greatest asset in the reelection campaign — his ability to dominate headlines with freewheeling performances — was increasingly seen as a liability.

-On his conference call with governors, Trump suggested that many states should consider reopening schools before the end of the academic year, easing the way for parents to go back to work.

-“Some of you might start thinking about school openings because a lot of people are wanting to have the school openings,” Trump told the governors.
-The Associated Press obtained an audio recording of the call.

 Meanwhile, the CDC was beginning to release more detailed guidelines on reopening schools, restaurants and other establishments.
-Draft guidelines sent by the CDC to Washington include a long list of recommendations for organizations as they begin to reopen, such as closing break rooms at offices, spacing desks six feet apart at schools and using disposable plates and menus at restaurants.
-The draft guidance was obtained by The Associated Press from a federal official who was not authorized to release it.
+Draft guidelines include a long list of recommendations for organizations as they begin to reopen, such as closing break rooms at offices, spacing desks six feet apart at schools and using disposable plates and menus at restaurants.

-Trump last left the White House complex a month ago, and plans are being drawn up for a limited schedule of travel within the next few weeks, aides said.
-It would be a symbolic show that the nation is beginning to reopen.

-The shift toward the economy comes in conjunction with what the White House sees as encouraging signs across the country, with the pace of new infections stabilizing and deaths declining.

-Still, medical experts warn that the virus will continue to haunt the country at least until a vaccine is developed.
-And they say the risk of a severe second wave is high if social distancing measures are relaxed too quickly or if testing and contact tracing schemes aren’t developed before people return to normal behaviors.
+Still, medical experts warn that the virus will continue to haunt the country until a vaccine is developed.
+They say the risk of a severe second wave is high if social distancing measures are relaxed too quickly or if testing and contact tracing schemes aren’t developed.

 Lemire reported from New York.
 Associated Press writers Michelle Smith in Providence, R.I., Mike Stobbe in New York, Darlene Superville in Washington and Alan Suderman in Richmond, Va., contributed to this report.